 Tariffs still vary between suppliers but in a highly competitive market, night-time charging costs can be significantly lower.
-As an example, Octopus Energy currently offers four hours off off-peak electricity every day for 5p per kWh, rising to 13.33p in the day.
+As an example, Octopus Energy currently offers 4 hours of off-peak electricity every day, between 00:30 and 04:30, for 7.5p per kWh.

-Many electricity suppliers are trying to win over electric vehicle owners, and overnight charging on a discounted rate will make recharging significantly more cost effective than stopping for a tank of fuel.
+Many electricity suppliers are trying to win over EV owners and overnight charging at a discounted rate will make recharging significantly more cost-effective than stopping for a tank of fuel.

-And if you can’t get to a home charger or free electric car charging point then you’re going to have to head to what is the modern equivalent of an old-school service station in the form of a booming network of suppliers who will allow you to plug in and charge up at one of their outlets.
+If you can’t get to a home charger or free EV charging point, then you’re going to have to head to what is the modern equivalent of an old-school service station, in the form of a booming network of electric charge-point suppliers who will allow you to plug in and charge up at one of their outlets.

 If you’re plugging into a paying public network, the simple fact is your charging costs will vary depending on the speed you draw electricity.

-If, however, you need a rapid top-up then the network of rapid or superchargers that you will find at motorway service stations will mean you can get your batteries back up to full faster, but you will pay more for the privilege – sometimes as much as two or three times the cost of home charging.
+If, however, you need a rapid top-up, then the network of rapid or superchargers that you will find at motorway service stations will mean you can get your batteries topped up faster, but you will pay more for the privilege – sometimes as much as 2 or 3 times the cost of home charging.

 Need to charge on the go?
 Take a look at our handy guide to where to charge an electric car.

-When you’re out on the road, it pays to use one of the many helpful charging apps (such as Zap-Map) for your smartphone to seek out the most cost-effective charging points.
+When you’re out on the road, it pays to use one of the many helpful EV charging apps (such as Zap-Map) for your smartphone, to seek out the most cost-effective charging points.

-On the paying network – often with faster chargers – costs are unsurprisingly higher, ranging from 12p per kWh up to nearly 40p per kWh from some rapid charging points working on a simple ‘pay as your charge’ basis.
+On the paying network – often with faster chargers – costs are unsurprisingly higher, ranging from 48p per kWh up to nearly £1 per kWh from some rapid charging points, working on a simple ‘pay-as-you-charge’ basis.

-Even then, however, the cost of fully charging a 90kWh car like a Jaguar I-Pace on a 40p charger is still less than £40 – significantly cheaper than putting 70 litres of diesel into an equivalent saloon at current fuel prices…
+Even then, however, the cost of fully charging a 90kWh car like a Jaguar I-Pace on a 48p-per-kWh charger is still less than £45 – significantly cheaper than putting 70 litres of diesel into an equivalent saloon at current fuel prices…